moderndatacompany/dataos.info/docs/resources/lens/lens_deployment.md

     ```

 <aside class="callout">
-🗣 Ensure that you remember the name of the created **Instance secret**, as it will be used in the secrets attribute section of the Lens manifest file.
+🗣 Ensure that you remember the name of the created <b>Instance secret</b>, as it will be used in the secrets attribute section of the Lens manifest file.
 This name is crucial for proper configuration and access within your Lens environment.

 </aside>